BrandenGrace

 “This means so much to any South African,” he said, “winning on home soil, the guys get so behind you and it’s such an emotional feeling.”

-It was also a special family day as watching on were Grace’s wife Nieke and toddler son Roger who hadn’t yet turned two.
+It was also a special family day as watching on were Grace’s wife Nieke and toddler son Roger who hadn’t yet turned 2.

 “He’s going to have a photo with the trophy,” Grace said, “and then it’s a good birthday wish to my wife today, she’s a birthday girl today so it’s a good birthday present.”

-Grace had already established himself as a contender in the Majors before creating history during the 2017 British Open.
+Grace had already established himself as a contender in the Majors before creating history during the 2017 Open Championship.

-At the US Open at Chambers Bay in 2015 he held a share of the lead after 54 holes and was joint top of the leaderboard until a disastrous double-bogey on the 16th hole which saw him battling to a T4 finish by the end of the tournament.
+At the U.S. Open at Chambers Bay in 2015 he held a share of the lead after 54 holes but ultimately battled to a T4 finish.

-On the Saturday, Grace teed off four-over-par at the par-70 Royal Birkdale course and proceeded to rattle off eight-birdies on a flawless scorecard for an astonishing 62, the first time that had been achieved in a Major championship.
+On Saturday, Grace teed off at 4 over at the par-70 Royal Birkdale course and proceeded to rattle off eight birdies on a flawless scorecard for an astonishing 62, the first time that had been achieved in a major championship.

 “I saw Gary Player on the Sunday evening, and he came and gave me a big hug and said congrats,” Grace said.